 Information for further education and skills providers

-We will focus on carrying out interim visits.
+We are focusing on carrying out interim visits.
 These will look at how leaders are enabling provision to resume fully following an extended break in formal education, including considering remote education and safeguarding.
-We will also carry out new provider and other monitoring visits, where necessary.
+We are also carrying out new provider and other monitoring visits, where necessary.

 New provider monitoring visits